example42/puppetguide-slides/_slides/Architecture/Agent_Master.md

   - Manually from the client node

-  - In a centralized way via MCollective
+  - In a centralized way via MCollective or Bolt

-  - From the Puppet Master, via the [Application Orchestration](https://docs.puppetlabs.com/pe/latest/app_orchestration_overview.html) feature introduced in Puppet Enterprise 2015.3
+  - From the Puppet Enterprise (PE), via Orchestration features, based on MCollective, in older versions, or Bolt,  starting from PE version 2016.x